Funding the unfunded: India helps small business borrow to grow

+* Amtek Auto clarifies on news item regarding lenders decision to auction stakes of co, Metalyst Forgings, Castex Tech, Amtek Ring Gears

-MUMBAI A new bank announced in the annual budget last week could boost loans and cut borrowing costs for the country's cash-starved small businesses - tailors, mechanics and phone booth operators who account for around a fifth of the economy.
+MUMBAI, March 5 A new bank announced in India's annual budget last week could boost loans and cut borrowing costs for the country's cash-starved small businesses -- tailors, mechanics and phone booth operators who account for around a fifth of the economy.

 MUDRA bank - to be set up with $3.2 billion of capital to help microfinancing firms to lend more - should help leverage up firms which account for 40 percent of India's exports, just as India tries to rekindle growth, lenders and entrepreneurs say.